mat-rys/training-notebook-microservice/README.md

 ## **🚀 The project model I aimed to implement is as follows, and the ports in the test remain the same:**
 ![image](https://github.com/softwarehutpl/java-is-23-mr/assets/98847639/b334bb03-0166-4de2-a15e-dab975d6e9d6)

-I added a folder named "training-notebook-for-tests" containing the project for tests that fulfill the task requirements.
-Additionally, I made the following modifications:
-* Removed security-related elements such as dependencies and configuration classes.
-* Eliminated token elements.
-* Adjusted controllers and tests to ensure that security-related data does not interfere with the methods.

 ## **💻 Technologies:**
 Back-end